-28. San Diego Chargers: Ryan Mathews RB, Fresno State
+28. San Diego Chargers: Ryan Matthews RB, Fresno State

-Assuming they resign or tag LT Marcus McNeill, what the Chargers need most besides a NT to replace the aging Jamal Williams who was put on IR at the beginning of the season is a RB given that they chose to not franchise Darren Sproles and have already released LaDainian Tomlinson..
-Unfortunately the only NT with a 1st round grade is already taken.
-I think that General Manager A.J.
-Smith is too smart to gamble on “Mount” Cody with a 1st round pick given that it’s become highly probably that he’ll eat himself out of the league in a couple years unless he has to in the event that all of their other targets are already taken.
+The Chargers have two pressing needs, one for a NT to replace the Jamal Williams who was signed by the Broncos, and for a RB after the release of LaDainian Tomlinson.
+Unfortunately the only NT with a 1st round grade is already taken, and I don’t think that General Manager A.J.
+Smith will gamble on “Mount” Cody with a 1st round pick given that it’s become highly probably that he’ll eat himself out of the league in a couple years unless he has to in the event that all of their other targets are already taken.
 Even with the fast 40 times of Spiller and Jahvid Best it was Mathews who had the best combine performance in my opinion.
 He ran a 4.4 40 and looked very solid in catching the ball which is something San Diego covets in its RB’s.

-29. New York Jets: Jerry Hughes OLB, TCU
+29. New York Jets: Sergio Kindle DE/OLB, Texas

-The Jets biggest needs are a corner to play opposite Darrell Revis, a DE considering Shaun Ellis is coming off of an injury and Marques Douglas is a free agent and both are 33 years old, and a rush linebacker.
-With Hughes they can replace 1st round bust Vernon Gholston since Jared Odrick is already off the board.
+With the Jets trade for Antonio Cromartie to play opposite Darrell Revis, their greatest needs become a DE considering Shaun Ellis is coming off of an injury and Marques Douglas is a free agent and both are 33 years old, and a rush linebacker.
+They go with Hughes to replace 1st round bust Vernon Gholston since Jared Odrick is already off the board.
 Now that they have traded for Santonio Holmes there is absolutely no reason for them to target a WR early.

 Team needs: CB/FS/MLB/OG/DT

 Without any cornerstone LT’s left, which is their biggest need, the Colts will focus on defense.
 I know the Colts do not typically invest early round picks on defense but it’s about time that they start.
-They are really lacking depth at DT and Odrick is a great 3 technique player.
+They are really lacking depth at DT and Price is a great 3 technique player.
 Like Derrick Morgan, Price is the victim of the proliferation of the 3-4 defense.
-They may continue the trend of drafting offense in the 1st in which case they would go for Maurkice Pouncey to shore up a weak point at OG where Mike Pollack was lacking all year.
+They may continue the trend of drafting offense in the 1st in which case they would go for Maurkice Pouncey if he’s available to shore up a weak point at OG where Mike Pollack was lacking all year.
 I’ve also seen a couple of mock drafts where the Colts reach for an OT prospect like Rodger Saffold.
 Now that they have resigned Gary Brackett, MLB is no longer an issue for them.

-32. New Orleans Saints: LaMarr Houston DT, Texas
+32. New Orleans Saints: Everson Griffen DE, USC

 Team needs: DE/DT/OLB/Safety/OC

-33. St. Louis Rams: Damian Williams WR, USC
+33. St. Louis Rams: Golden Tate WR, Notre Dame

 Now that the Rams have their QB of the future they need weapons for him to throw the ball to.